asyncomatic/.github/profile/README.md

 ### Asynchronous Test Execution
-Lower-level tests, such as unit and integration tests, typically follow a synchronous execution pattern: each test is considered as a single unit of execution, defined in a single test method that is executed from start to finish.
+Lower-level tests, such as unit and integration tests, typically follow a synchronous execution pattern: each test is treated as a single unit of execution, defined in a single test method, executed from start to finish.
-Any pauses required as part of test execution are normally of short duration (milliseconds to seconds) and easily accommodated as part of the test method: networking code will block on an API call until a response is received; polling loops can be used to wait until specific conditions are met; or (as a last resort) sleep statements can be peppered throughout the test to pause execution as needed.
+Any pauses required as part of the test are normally of short duration (milliseconds to seconds) and easily accommodated within the test method: networking code will block on an API call until a response is received; a polling loop can be used to check and wait until a specific condition is met; or (as a last resort) sleep statements can be used to pause execution as needed.

-This synchronous execution pattern breaks down when we begin to consider higher-level tests, tests that may require longer, non-trivial pauses (minutes, hours, even days) as part of their execution.
-Consider, for example, the following (somewhat contrived) test scenario: a known data set is ingested into a data processing pipeline, and after sufficient elapsed time to allow for the data to be processed, the result set is analyzed for correctness.
+This synchronous execution pattern breaks down when we begin to look at higher-level tests, tests that may require longer, non-trivial pauses (minutes, hours, even days).
+Consider, for example, a case where we need to confirm that our data processing system is correctly handling data from various external sources.
+We might begin by defining, at a high level, our test scenario as follows:

+- ingest a known external data set into the data processing system; and
+- analyze the subsequent result set to verify it is correct

+Unfortunately, intensive data processing is never instantaneous, so in all likelihood we need to update our scenario to allow for non-trivial processing time:

+- ingest a known external data set into the data processing system;
+- **_pause to allow time for processing to occur;_** and
+- analyze the subsequent result set to verify it is correct

 Implemented as a traditional, synchronous test case (as a JUnit test, for example), we could write something similar to the following: